surajshah253/GitBook/switching-to-sql-authentication-mode-for-mssql-server .md

-# How to switch to Windows Authentication Mode for MSSQL Server
+# How to switch to SQL Authentication Mode for MSSQL Server

 Please go through the section [Installation Prerequisites](../getting-started/prerequisites.md#windows) for Windows Authentication mode before executing steps given below.